drobb2020/django-example/README.md

 ### generate_secret_key

-* Creates a new secret key that you can put in your settings.py module.
+* Creates a new secret key that you can put in your settings.py module, or more appropriately place it in a dot env file.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Document the django-extensions I played with
+* [ ] Document the django-extensions I played with
-- [ ] Add full CRUD functionality to demonstration
+* [ ] Add full CRUD functionality to demonstration
-- [ ] Add htmx to project
+* [ ] Add htmx to project

 See the [open issues](https://github.com/drobb2020/django-example/issues) for a list of proposed features (and known issues).